rochelleterman/scrape-interwebz/B_Tech-Requirements.md

 Regardless of how you choose to install it, please make sure you install Python version 3.2 or above.

+For helpful information on switching between Python 2 and 3 environments in Anaconda, see [here](https://www.continuum.io/blog/developer-blog/python-3-support-anaconda).

 We will teach using the Jupiter (aka IPython) notebook, a programming environment that runs in a web browser.
 Jupiter notebooks are included in the all-in-one installer.

 ####Windows